Fitsust

 • Provide multiple options to delete the workouts

-During the final usability testing session, the new high five notifyier felt more accountable to the users
+During the final usability testing session, the new high five notifier felt more accountable to the users

 After the first prototype testing was done, I had to iterate on the accountability flow to make sure the user felt more connected and accountable to their friends.
 To address this feedback, I designed a high five feature that allowed the user to high-five their partner’s log.
 It acted as a like button but focused more towards emotions of accountability instead of just validation.
 During the session the users clearly understood the high five features on their progress screen as well as the button on their partner’s log.